 - 127. Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 The current economic climate makes it uncertain that the Authority will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets. - 128.
 If the useful life of an asset is reduced, depreciation increases and the carrying amount of the asset falls.
 It is estimated that the annual depreciation charge for buildings would increase by approximately £17,000 for every year that useful lives had to be reduced. - 129.
-The current global pandemic has meant that the valuer is faced with an unprecedented set of circumstances upon which to base a judgement.
-Valuations are therefore reported on the basis of 'material valuation uncertainty' as per VPS 3 and VPGA 10 of the RICS Red Book Global.
-Consequently, less certainty, and a higher degree of caution, should be attached to the valuations than would normally be the case.
+The outbreak of COVID-19, declared by the World Health Organisation as a "Global Pandemic" on 11 March 2020 meant that as at 31 March 2020, the valuer was faced with an unprecedented set of circumstances upon which to base a judgement.
+Valuations at this date were reported on the basis of "material valuation uncertainty" as per VPS3 and VPGA 10 of the RICS Red Book Global.